Outdoor Arms will be on vacation August 2–9, 2026.

 ⚖️ About the court injunction — where we stand

-⚠️ Thinking the injunction means you can safely buy now?
-A firearms attorney warns it likely binds only the State Police and certain local prosecutors, and that purchases made during this window may not be grandfathered if the ban is later upheld — so it is not a clear green light.
+⚠️ This may change once the statewide injunction takes effect and we know more.
+If you’re waiting on one of these items, please check back after July 21.
+And a heads-up: even with enforcement blocked, a firearms attorney cautions that purchases made during this window may not be grandfathered if the ban is upheld — so it’s not a clear green light.
 Read the analysis →

 We’re watching this closely and will post updates here as rulings come down — check back for the latest.
 Follow it yourself: latest news → · our Gun Laws page (full breakdown).